Roblox unveils electronic music festival in the metaverse

 The billions of hours people around the world spend on Roblox every month provides a perfect opportunity for the new generation of music fans to discover, share, and get closer to music and artists they love.
 Labels want to reach fans to break artists and promote singles and albums in a cost effective, unique and creative way.
 Roblox provides that platform and allows them to reach millions of fans at once in a hyper-immersive environment for hours versus seconds on traditional video apps.

-Artists can perform in an infinite venue that they dream up, connect directly and literally hang out with millions of fans in a single night – instead of having to fly around the world for 18 months on a physical tour.
-Virtual concerts and music festivals democratise access to artists’ live performances, as now millions of people who wouldn’t otherwise be able to attend a show can do so in the metaverse.
-Additionally these virtual events are driving meaningful results for the labels who are seeing 5%-1000% increases in streaming numbers and social followers during the activation windows.
+Artists can perform in an infinite venue that they dream up, connect directly and literally hang out with millions of fans in a single night — instead of having to fly around the world for 18 months on a physical tour.
+Virtual concerts and music festivals democratize access to artists’ live performances, as now millions of people who wouldn’t otherwise be able to attend a show can do so in the metaverse.
+Additionally these virtual events are driving meaningful results for the labels who are seeing 5% to 1000% increases in streaming numbers and social followers during the activation windows.

 Virtual shows can also act as a great way to kick off a real world artist tour.
 If you can aggregate tens of millions of fans over a weekend online and get them excited about their favorite band or artist this can serve as an effective marketing vehicle to drive ticket sales or create a value add for fans who already have bought tickets.